They're here. They're geeks. Get used to it

 NEW YORK Turns out, geeks are inheriting the earth.

-The geek -- broadly speaking, the tech-obsessed, socially-awkward type who spends more time online than offline -- is more respected than ever, according to a survey by Modis, the technology staffing arm of Adecco SA, the world's biggest staffing company.
+The geek -- broadly speaking, the tech-obsessed, socially-awkward type who spends more time online than offline -- is more respected than ever, according to a survey by Modis, the technology staffing arm of Adecco SA ADEN.VX, the world's biggest staffing company.

 Most Americans -- 51 percent -- now consider geeks professionally successful, up from 31 percent a year ago, Modis' annual "Geek Pride" survey found.
 More people also consider geeks to be extremely intelligent: 54 percent say so, up from 45 percent last year.